tools4ds/DS701-Course-Notes/README.md

 To execute the Python code used in the book requires several Python packages.

-This repository includes a conda environment with all the necessary pacakges.
+This repository includes a `venv` environment with all the necessary pacakges.
 To set up this environment use the following terminal commands

 ```sh
 python3 -m venv .venv